Question about perspective

 Hello!

-While studying my wallpaper, which is the first scene from the latest Half Life in VR (which is actually awesome), I realized something a bit tricky concerning the orientation of the perspective of the buildings.
-The frontal horizontal lines (in red on my drawing) are clearly directed towards a central vanishing point, but then... where do the other horizontals (in green on the drawing) go?
+While studying my desktop background, which is the first scene from the latest Half-Life in VR (and it’s really awesome, by the way), I realized something a bit awkward about the orientation of the buildings’ perspective.
+The frontal horizontal lines (in red in my drawing) are clearly directed towards a central vanishing point, but that raises the question: where do the other horizontal lines (in green in the drawing) go?

 Are there other vanishing points?
-Or, since the buildings are seen from a 3/4 angle, do they have no lines going towards the vanishing point?
+Or, since the buildings are viewed at a 3/4 angle, do they have no lines that converge towards a vanishing point?

-I would need some explanations to understand how to construct this type of scene.
+I need some explanations to understand how to construct this type of scene.

 Hello !